kunalms/SOS-app/README.md

  you can access it by clicking [here](http://35.240.246.244:3000).

  The steps to use the app are very simple
- - on the home screen you can see all your contacts that you have added
+ - on the home screen, you can see all your contacts that you have added
- - you can update the alreay added contacts or delete them if needed.
+ - you can update the already added contacts or delete them if needed.
  - you can select the user by clicking on the card
  - the card has a call option and a message option. on clicking either of them you can call or message the respective person.
- - besides this there is a history tab that helps you keep the track of all your previous activites
+ - besides this, there is a history tab that helps you keep track of all your previous activities
- - everything is stored on a mongo DB instance hosted online.
+ - everything is stored on a Mongo DB instance hosted online.

-besides the online instance of the App you can install it on your local machine and run it locally the steps to run the application locally are as under
+besides the online instance of the App, you can install it on your local machine and run it locally the steps to run the application locally are as under

 #### Local Installation